Getting started with closed captions in live streams

 Start your broadcast.

-By pressing the Realtime Management button, you can go to the Realtime Management page and use the text chat to communicate with your transcribers or correctors.
-Unfortunately, it is not yet possible to see the closed captions in the realtime player.
+If you are managing captioners or correctors, you can use the Realtime Management page to communicate with your transcribers or correctors through text chat.
+Unfortunately, it is not yet possible to see the closed captions in the realtime player on this page.
 You can only see them in the Preview player where the stream (and therefore also the closed captions) have a delay.
 For events with manual transcription this is the normal HLS delay of about 18 seconds.
-For events with speech-to-text conversion, this is a longer delay of about 2 minutes.
+For events with speech-to-text conversion, this is a longer delay of about 1 minute.

 Livestreams with manual transcription